 Pain medication is usually needed for a few days to weeks.
-Your surgeon may also provide you with a brace ot help the fusion heal.
+Your surgeon may also provide you with a brace to help the fusion heal.

 Outcomes for lateral lumbar interbody fusion are equivalent to those of traditional surgeries.
 Because this procedure is performed through a smaller incision, it may minimize muscle damage.

-Newer technology has led to the development of cages composed of different materials, which can be used to improve the fusion rate.
+Newer technology has led to the development of cages made of different materials, which can be used to improve the fusion rate.
 In addition, expandable cage technology is being used to insert smaller devices which can then expand to fit your anatomy.
-By using a smaller cage, there may be less chance of muscle and nerve damage.
+Using a smaller cage may reduce the risk of muscle and nerve damage.